Nicolás de Aguilar: Trial before the Inquisition

-Nicolás de Aguilar was no fawning supplicant before the much feared Inquisition officials.
+Nicolás de Aguilar was not intimidated by the much feared Inquisition officials.
 He was described as a 36-year-old man of “large body, coarse, and somewhat brown.”
 He dressed in crudely woven and well-worn flannel trousers and a wool shirt.
 His total worldly belongings fit into a small box containing an extra set of clothing, several religious books, and a few good luck charms and medicinal herbs.
 He was charged with “obstructing the missionary program, inciting hostility toward the Franciscan friars and disrespect for the church and its teachings, undermining mission discipline, and encouraging native Kachina dances.”
 Aguilar gave a spirited defense of himself, denying all charges.
 His trial lasted 19 months and he was found guilty on all charges.
-He was sentenced to undergo a public auto de fe and banned from residence in New Mexico for ten years and holding government office for life.
+He was sentenced to undergo an auto de fe and banned from residing in New Mexico for ten years and holding government office for life.
 One of the four judges dissented from the ruling and the punishment was lenient considering the charges.
 Governor López died during his trial.

 Legacy

 Aguilar is described by most historians in terms such as an “unscrupulous lackey” with a “devilish fury.”
 Recent scholars, however, have shown a grudging admiration for his brave and uncompromising stand against the Franciscans.
 As a mestizo, ranking low on the social ladder of Spanish society, he may have had a sincere sympathy with the plight of the Indians and resentment of the rule over them by the Catholic priests.
 His forthright defense of himself before the Inquisition can be admired as most defendants were reduced to pitiful pleading of their case.

 The defeat of Aguilar and Governor López by the Franciscans probably was the last opportunity of the Spanish regime in New Mexico to reduce the animosity of the Indians under its control.
 Spanish officials after them knew not to run afoul of the Fransciscan priests.
 In 1680 the Pueblos revolted, expelled the Spanish, and with special animosity slaughtered most of the priests in New Mexico.
 The Salinas Pueblos had been abandoned in the 1670s as a result of Apache raids, famine, and drought.

-One source indicates that Aguilar died in 1666 in Bernalillo, New Mexico.
-If true, he had violated the ban against his return to New Mexico.
-His wife and children apparently remained in New Mexico and the children took her last name of Márquez.
+Nothing is known of the life of Aguilar after the conclusion of his trial.
+His wife and children apparently remained in New Mexico and the children took her last name of Marquez.